 Time passed.
 Memories faded.
 Reena bounced back.
-The frilly fancy dresses soon gave way to her favoured faded track-pants and t-shirts.
+The frilly fancy dresses soon gave way to her favored faded track-pants and t-shirts.
 Now she didn’t have to take her cell phone to the bathroom.
-She made new Friends on Facebook and was now indifferent to the posts made by her former lover and his wife.
+She made new friends on Facebook and was now indifferent to the posts made by her former lover and his wife.

 Once Reena and I were checking out Facebook together and happened to stumble upon a posed picture of the couple with arms flung wide a-la Shahrukh and Kajol.
 We both burst out laughing.

 “Chal yaar, Like kar de,” I said.